vmware-tanzu/velero/design/csi-snapshots.md

 This plugin will act directly on PVCs, since an implementation of Velero's VolumeSnapshotter does not have enough information about the StorageClass to properly create the `VolumeSnapshot` objects.

+Only `PersistentVolumeClaim` objects without the `velero.io/restic-backed` label will be processed, using the plugin's `AppliesTo` function.

 The associated PV will be queried and checked for the presence of `PersistentVolume.Spec.PersistentVolumeSource.CSI`.
 (See the "Snapshot Mechanism Selection" section below).
 If this field is `nil`, then the plugin will return early without taking action.
 If the `Backup.Spec.SnapshotVolumes` value is `false`, the plugin will return early without taking action.